-2. What environmental laws affect the use and occupation of real estate?
+4.2 What environmental laws affect the use and occupation of real estate?

-Legislative Decree No. 152/2006 ("Environmental Code") represents the environmental laws consolidation act and, therefore, can be regarded as the core of all Italian environmental regulations.
+Legislative Decree No. 152/2006 (the "Environmental Code") represents the environmental laws consolidation act and can therefore be regarded as the core of all Italian environmental regulations.

-- 3. What main permits or licenses are required for building or occupying real estate? - A building permit (permesso di costruire) granted by the local municipality is required for any "new construction" such as new buildings, building area enlargements, etc. (Presidential Decree No. 380/2001). - A simple notification to the municipality (Segnalazione Certificata di Inizio Attività (SCIA)) is required for extraordinary maintenance works and minor construction work (e.g., renovations). - A communication to the municipality (Comunicazione di Inizio Lavori Asseverata) is required for all works that do not fall in the scope of the building permit or SCIA regimes. - In case of new construction, a fit-for-use certification (certificate di agibilità/abitabilità) must be obtained.
-The certificate will then have to be approved by the competent municipality (silent approval applies). - Depending on use of the property, environmental permits may be required (wastewater discharge authorization, air emission authorization, fire prevention certificate, etc.). - If a building is classified as having a special architectural merit of historical interest or is situated in an area of historical or environmental significance, several controls and limitations are applied in accordance with Legislative Decree No. 42/2004.
+4.3 What main permits or licenses are required for building or occupying real estate?

+• A building permit (permesso di costruire) granted by the local municipality is required for any "new construction" such as new buildings, building area enlargements, etc. (Presidential Decree No. 380/2001)

+- A simple notification to the municipality (Segnalazione Certificata di Inizio Attività or SCIA) is required for minor construction work (eg, renovations) - No real estate can be occupied or be generally used if the fit-for-use certification (certificato di agibilità/abitabilità) has not been issued by the competent municipality - Depending on use of the property, environmental permits may be required (wastewater discharge authorization, air emission authorization, fire prevention certificate, etc.) - If a building is classified as having a special architectural merit of historical interest or is situated in an area of historical or environmental significance several controls and limitations are applied in accordance with Legislative Decree No. 42/2004

 Yes.
 All land contamination legislation is now governed by the Environmental Code.

-Article 242 of the Environmental Code provides for a special cleanup procedure to be followed in cases of contamination, or actual and current risk of contamination, consistent with the "polluter pays" EU principle.
+Article 242 of Decree No. 152/2006 provides for a special clean-up procedure to be followed in cases of contamination, or actual and current risk of contamination, in accordance with the "polluter pays" EU principle.

-Cleanup is required if the land is considered contaminated.
-Under Article 240 of the Environmental Code, land is "contaminated" when one of the risk-concentration values (polluting capability and risk analysis) of polluting substances in the soil, subsoil, groundwater or superficial waters, exceeds the acceptable limits of concentration (indicated in Enclosure I of the Environmental Code).
+Article 240 of the Consolidated Act states that land is considered "contaminated" when one of the risk-concentration values (polluting capability and risk analysis) of polluting substances in the soil, subsoil, groundwater or superficial waters, exceeds the acceptable limits of concentration (indicated in the Enclosure I of the Decree).